andyw8/andyw8.github.io/_posts/2022-04-09-ruby-kata-template.md

 I noticed that whenever I was starting on a new kata, I was doing the same basic setup repeatedly before being able to write a first test.
 I also felt I was missing some of the configuration that my other 'real' projects benefited from.

 This led me to create [ruby-kata-template](https://github.com/andyw8/ruby-kata-template).
-Clicking on **Use this template** will give you a new blank project in seconds.
+By clicking on **Use this template**, I get a new blank project in seconds, configured to my preferences.

 ## Feature Overview